This article covers how to use either the spread lock or rate lock option when pricing a loan with a Fixed rate.

 When you click into Rate field on the Opportunity Screen, you'll see a comment about the final rate being set at closing.
 This comment helps explain when and how the final rate will be determined.
 By default, PrecisionLender assumes that the customer will bear all interest rate risk until the Opportunity is closed, and uses a rate that is Spread Locked.
-In the example below, the rate will be set at closing to the 5-Year FHLB-Composite + a spread of 2.193%.
+In the example below, the rate will be set at closing to the 5-Year Treasury + a spread of 3.52%.
 If the deal were to close today, the Rate field tells us that the rate would be 5.2% in this example.

 If you prefer to have the bank assume all risk until closing, you can click next to the Rate Field to open a popup and switch from Spread Locked in order to "lock" the quoted rate in until the desired time has passed.
 Switching to a fixed rate lock adds more interest rate risk to the opportunity, so expect to see a negative impact to your return.
 Available rate lock periods are set at the product level.

 The Funding Curve Family being used for the rate spread lock is shown on the second line from the top of the Spread Lock or Rate Lock popup.

-You can also check the box to use the Rate as the floor in this opportunity.
-This is for notational purposes only, as a fixed rate loan will not have rate changes after the opportunity closes.
+You can also check the box to use the rate as the floor in this opportunity.
+This is for notational purposes to cover the period between a rate quote and loan closure.
+If you would like a floor or cap on the loan during any adjustment period, this needs to be added in the Cap/Floors section.